zzamboni/zzamboni.org/content/post/2018-10-16-first-release-of-learning-hammerspoon/index.md

 +++
+title = """
+  First release of "Learning Hammerspoon"
+  """
+author = ["Diego Zamboni"]
+summary = """
-title = "First release of \"Learning Hammerspoon\"" author = ["Diego Zamboni"] summary = "I am happy to announce the first release of my new book \"Learning Hammerspoon\", a book devoted to using Hammerspoon to make using your Mac easier, faster and more fun." date = 2018-10-16T21:22:00+02:00 tags = ["hammerspoon", "mac", "howto", "books", "announcements"] draft = false creator = "Emacs 27.2 (Org mode 9.5 + ox-hugo)" toc = false featured_image = "/images/hammerspoon.jpg"
+  I am happy to announce the first release of my new book "Learning Hammerspoon", a book devoted to using Hammerspoon to make using your Mac easier, faster and more fun.
+  """
+date = 2018-10-16T21:22:00+02:00
+tags = ["hammerspoon", "mac", "howto", "books", "announcements"] draft = false creator = "Emacs 28.2 (Org mode 9.7.11 + ox-hugo)"
+toc = false
+featured_image = "/images/hammerspoon.jpg"
 +++